 Lab news and links.

-The paper from Kai, Juhyun, Thomas and Stephanie is published showing that Lhx6-positive GABAergic neurons of the zona incerta promote sleep.
+The paper from Kai, Juhyun, Thomas and Stephanie is published in Nature showing that Lhx6-positive GABAergic neurons of the zona incerta promote sleep.
 This work was a collaboration with the Blackshaw lab as well as labs at UNC, MIT, the Francis Crick Institute and the NIMH.
+Here is the link: DOI: 10.1038/nature23663

 Congratulations on a great team effort!

-Juhyun's paper showing that increases in neuronal excitability are not restricted to cortical cell types that degenerate in Amyotrophic Lateral Sclerosis (ALS) was just published.
+Juhyun's paper showing that increases in neuronal excitability are not restricted to cortical cell types that degenerate in Amyotrophic Lateral Sclerosis (ALS) was just published in the Journal of Neuroscience.
 These findings suggest that therapies for ALS may need to be tailored for different cell types and stages of disease.
 This work was a collaboration with the Hughes Lab at the University of Colorado, Ashwin Shetty and Paola Arlotta at Harvard, and the Bergles and Goff labs at Johns Hopkins.
+Here is the link: DOI: 10.1523/JNEUROSCI.0811-17.2017

 The solar eclipse in the Baltimore-Washington Area!